 Join me on my journey.

-Follow along as I gear up and prepare to #RIDE FORWARD on the Great Divide Mountain Bike Route for my eighth time and establish a fastest known time from Jasper, Canada to the US/Mexico border (3080 miles).
+Follow along as I #RIDE FORWARD on the Great Divide Mountain Bike Route for my eighth time and establish a fastest known time from Jasper, Canada to the US/Mexico border (3080 miles).

 See "Vision" statement below.